 Archives for 2015

-With that in mind, we created this infographic to help community managers ask the right questions and deliver the right results.
+This infographic helps community managers ask the right questions and deliver the right results.

 For years, social media marketers have had tools like Hootsuite, Sprinklr, and Hubspot to do their work faster and better.
 But what about online community managers?
 We were left to our own devises.
 We had to track, facilitate, outreach, and report on the impact of our branded community without a tool in sight.
 So we lost precious time, and suffered frequent burn out, because we had to perform ongoing and critical relationship building and reporting activities by hand.
 My colleagues and I set out to change that – and we created Network Activator.